 Yoga Therapy Articles

-I often tell my students in class that the majority of their new clients will come to Yoga Therapy with a muscular skeletal injury complaint: lower back, shoulder, knee and neck pain being the most common ones.
+I often tell my students that the majority of their new clients will come to Yoga Therapy with a musculoskeletal injury complaint: lower back, shoulder, knee and neck pain being the most common.

-We should not try to play their role or pretend that we can treat specific physical injuries like a physiotherapist would do.
-On the contrary, the Yoga Therapy approach is totally different in the sense that we look at what Dame Cicely Saunders once described as “Total Pain”, or what we call today, Bio- Psycho- Social- Spiritual-Pain (BPSS).
+We should not try to take on that role or pretend that we can treat specific physical injuries, in the way a physiotherapist would do.
+On the contrary, the Yoga Therapy approach is totally different – we look at what Dame Cicely Saunders once described as “Total Pain” or what we now refer to as Bio- Psycho- Social- Spiritual-Pain (BPSS).

 She defined the concept of Total Pain as “The suffering that encompasses all of a person’s physical, psychological, social, spiritual and practical struggles”.

-When confronted with pain, whatever the origin might be, a yoga therapist will look at the individual’s physical symptoms, psychological effects, social environment, belief system and day-to-day limitations.
+When confronted with pain, whatever the origin might be, a Yoga Therapist will look at the individual’s physical symptoms, psychological factors, social environment, belief system and day-to-day limitations.

-This process involves a detailed Pain Assessment, in which we find out the pain patterns such as: “When does the pain occur?”, “Is it worse in the morning or at the end of the day?”, and “What activities aggravate it and which ones relieve it, and what kind of pain is it?”
+This process involves a detailed pain assessment in which we find out more about the pain patterns, with questions such as: “When does the pain occur?”, “Is it worse in the morning or at the end of the day?”, “Which activities aggravate it and which ones relieve it” and “What kind of pain is it?”

-This assessment includes pain scales (from bearable to unbearable) to medication side-effects, and any other physical symptoms that might come with it (trembling, nausea, dizziness).
+This assessment includes pain scales (from bearable to unbearable), medication side-effects and any other physical symptoms that might accompany the pain (trembling, nausea or dizziness).

-The yoga therapist will also enquire about the psychological and emotional effects of pain, digging into what we would describe in yoga tradition as the Manomaya Kosha (thoughts and emotions), but also the Vynanamaya Kosha (the wisdom body).
+The Yoga Therapist will also enquire about the psychological and emotional effects of pain, exploring what we would describe in the yoga tradition as the Manomaya Kosha (thoughts and emotions) and the Vynanamaya Kosha (the wisdom body).

 “How does this pain make you feel?”
-Angry, frustrated, tired, defeated, sad, anxious?
+Angry, frustrated, tired, defeated, sad or anxious?
 “What do you think about this pain?” or “Where do you think it comes from?”

 More than physical pain

-Those ‘maybes’ are really important for our work, and as yoga therapists we should always listen to our client’s tapping into their own inner wisdom.
+Those ‘maybes’ are really important for our work as Yoga Therapists and we should always listen to these responses, when our client’s tap into their own inner wisdom, with care and attention.

-In the same way, it is also essential to understand how their physical injury affects their own relationship with their outside environment.
+In the same way, it is also essential to understand how their physical injury affects their relationship with their external environment.
 Human beings, by nature, are meant to connect with others.
-The feeling of disconnection caused by an injury can perpetuate pain, and delay the recovery process.
+Feelings of disconnection caused by an injury, can perpetuate pain and delay the recovery process.

-Most of us have experienced, at some point in our lives, pain that has limited us in our work and social activities, perhaps having had to take sick leave or miss our friend’s birthdays party.
-Added to the physical pain that we suffer, is the feeling of disconnection from others and the feeling of being left out, not to mention the worries about financial issues such as “Will I be able to pay my mortgage or rent?”, and “How long can I survive without going to work?”
+At some point in our lives, most of us have experienced pain that has curtailed our work and social activities, perhaps having had to take sick leave or miss a friend’s birthday celebration.
+Added to the physical pain that we suffer, is the feeling of disconnection from others and of being left out, not to mention the worries about financial issues such as “Will I be able to pay my mortgage or rent?” and “How long can I survive without going to work?”

-As the spiderweb of pain grows, it might filter through the layers of your client’s belief system, or as we call it, the “Why me?” effect.
-This results in questioning one’s own relationship with God, the human condition and the Universe, manifested as skepticism, sarcasm and fatalism.
+As the levels of pain grow, it might filter through the layers of your client’s belief system, or as we call it, the “Why me?” effect.
+This results in questioning one’s faith, the human condition and the universe and often manifests as skepticism, sarcasm or fatalism.

-Statements such as “I give up”, “The medical system is a sham”, “What’s the point anyway”, “No-one cares” should give us a clear idea of our client’s spiritual pain, whether they are religious or not.
+Statements such as “I give up”, “The medical system is a sham”, “What’s the point anyway” or “No-one cares” should give us an insight into our client’s spiritual pain, whether they are religious or not.

-Finally, but not less important, are the day-to-day limitations.
-Simple things such as being able to do the grocery shopping, cook our own food, dress ourselves and go to the bathroom without assistance.
-Not being able to do these things ourselves is possibly the most impactful pain of all, as it takes over the most basic human needs that we tend to take for granted until it happens to us.
+Equally important, are the day-to-day limitations – simple things such as being able to do your own grocery shopping, cook your own food, dress yourself and go to the bathroom, without assistance.
+Not being able to do these things ourselves is possibly the most impactful pain of all, as it takes away our ability to meet our most basic human needs.

 The Yoga Therapy Approach